hydra3333/vpy_slideshow/Rabbit_Hole_number_02/README.md

 https://github.com/UniversalAl/load

 For now, perhaps use something like:
 ```
 python "\path_to\main_encode.py" "\path_to\sources_script.vpy" "\path_to\slideshow.mp4"
 ```

+We could, of course, forego the `main_encode.py` thing and just use vspipe/ffmpeg directly ourselves.
+May even end up like that in a batch script which we usually create, it allows finer control all in one place :)

 Note:
 - temporary audio and video files are created in the current-working-folder
 - under development, it may only create the intermedia videop/audio file(s) and not the final "\path_to\slideshow.mp4"